April 1 Vidudala: Plot

 Meanwhile, Bhuvaneswari lands when Diwakaram immediately approaches her.
 Startlingly, she behaves unbeknownst to him when Diwakaram realizes that Jagannatham put him in a trance to escape from his pester.
 From there, Diwakaram shadows Bhuneswari to convince her across all styles, but it backfires.
 So, vexed, Bhuvaneswari sets a deal with Diwakaram to get rid of him.
 She would give consent to their splice only if he did not utter a lie during this period, which ends on April 1, and the two signed the agreement.

 The time starts, though Diwakaram thinks it quickly, which throws him into severe problems.
 He unveils everyone's no secrets, such as Bhagyam's amour to Ram Murthy, Chinna Rao's enticement of her to Bhagyam & his wives, and Murthy & Varalakshmi's chit-fund swindling, etc, which leads to harsh clashes.
 Still, people are too scared to question owing to Gopi.
 Above all, Diwakaram clears all the debts when Chinna Rao becomes a heart attack victim, and the doctor states that do not reveal it to him.
 Yet, Diwakaram speaks the truth, and Chinna Rao passes away.

-Just a day before the deal ends, Gopi wins the football trophy by bootleg, and the colony gives congratulations.
-On that occasion, they ruse to seek to avenge Diwakaram and set him up to display the facts regarding Gopi.
-However, he stands firm in his vow and opens up about Gopi's secrets, his wrong road winning, Bala's pregnancy & abortion, and his criminal acts.
-The Police apprehended him and acquitted a lack of evidence.
-To get even, he locks up Diwakaram when Bhuvaneswari bails him, discerning his genuinely.
+The colony folks plot against Diwakaram and choose to seek revenge against him by starting a rift between him and Gopi.
+Just a day before the deal ends, Gopi wins the football trophy (by bootleg), and a celebration is arranged.
+On that occasion, the colony folks set up Diwakaram to display the facts regarding Gopi.
+However, he stands firm in his vow and opens up about Gopi's secrets - his wrong road winning, Bala's pregnancy & abortion, and his crimes including murder and counterfeiting.
+The Police apprehend Gopi but he is acquitted due to a lack of evidence.
+To get even, he locks up Diwakaram by exposing that he sells illicit films when Bhuvaneswari bails him, discerning his sincerity.
 Krupamani is conscious of the deal, and she pleads with Divakaram to flee, but he refuses.
-Sharma talks back off guard concerning Sundar Kumar's murder, which Diwakaram taped.
+Sharma talks back off-guard concerning Sundar Kumar's murder, which Diwakaram taped.

 Overhearing it, Gopi's sidekick notifies him who schemes to slay Diwakaram that night.
 Ergo, Gopi announces a reward to whoever lays hold of him in the colony.
 Hereupon, residents & Gopi's henchmen hunt Diwakaram.
 Being gravely injured, Krupamani takes him home.
 Suddenly, Gopi onslaughts when Krupamani stabs him to guard Diwakaram.
 Currently, Diwakaram lies by taking the crime on his behalf.
 At last, Bhuvaneswari admires him, affirming that he has won her heart despite losing the deal.
 Krupa Mani confesses the actuality, and Diwakaram releases nonguilty.
 Finally, the movie ends happily with him accessible from the agreement and Bhuvaneswari ready for their nuptial.